EuniceOlorunshola/graphical-image-password-authenticator/README.md

-# graphical-image-password-authenticator
+# Graphical-Image-Password-Authenticator

 # What is a Graphical Image Password Authenticator?
-A graphical password authenticator is a form of authentication using images rather than letters, digits, or special characters.
+A graphical image password authenticator is a form of authentication using images rather than letters, digits, or special characters.
 It is user- friendly and may be more secure.

 # Why use a Graphical Image Password Authenticator?